SharvinT/Discord_Clone/README.md

 -> For the Front-end part, I'm using React Js for building the functional components for Sidebar, Chat Header, Chat body, Chat Input sections.<br />
 -> And for the Icons I'm using the Material UI Icons.<br />
 -> Then for the Back-end part, initially using the Firebase for Authenticating and for cloud storage.<br />
--> Then later I'm using NodeJs including the powerful ExpressJs and serverless database MongoDb.
+-> Then later using the Node Js including the powerful ExpressJs and serverless database MongoDb.

 ### `Steps for building Discord (front-end)`